 Today we visited Schillings Law firm to discuss this very idea.

-What I found the most interesting is that those in the UK can choose to have their claims settled by the court, or they can take their complaints to IPSO.
+Those in the UK can choose to have their claims settled by the court, or they can take their complaints to IPSO, I learned.

-We then went to NewsQuest to learn about local news reporting, which I throughly enjoyed.
+We then went to NewsQuest to learn about local news reporting, which I thoroughly enjoyed.
 Every time we visit a news outlet, I’m reminded of why I love journalism.

-NewsQuest focuses on reporting local news, which I think is important in cities as big as London.
+NewsQuest focuses on reporting local news, which I think is important in cities as big as London because local news can often be disregarded.
+Everyone deserves the right to have their story be told, regardless of location.

 Their journalists start out making £20k pounds, rather than the industry-norm of £16k, but I’m still not sure how they afford to live here, especially with the housing crisis.